googleforgames/agones/site/content/en/docs/Installation/Creating Cluster/gke.md

 ### (Optional) Creating a node pool for Windows

 If you run game servers on Windows, you need to create a dedicated node pool for those servers.
-Windows Server 2019 (`WINDOWS_LTSC`) is the recommended image for Windows game servers.
+Windows Server 2019 (`WINDOWS_LTSC_CONTAINERD`) is the recommended image for Windows game servers.

 {{< alert title="Warning" color="warning">}}